 Even though the crime is fully qualified as theft, there are still other conditions to be considered before cutting off of the hand is decreed.
 Please see them below:

 In all of the cases above, the crimes are also committed against God, because they are clearly against God’s orders.
 The punishments of the crimes against God are also decreed in the Quran, and they will be in the Hereafter.

 To conclude, we see that there are perfect balance and justice in God’s laws.
 Changing the place of a small stone would disrupt the whole balance.
 It is sure that human beings will be happy both in this world and in the Hereafter if they submit themselves to God’s rules.

-Yet, some ignorant people rush to judge the laws of Islamic Shari’ah, their penalties, and sentences as harsh.
+Yet, some naive people may rush to judge the laws of Islamic Shari’ah, their penalties, and sentences as harsh.
 They grieve for the hand that is cut or the criminal who was executed, but forget, or want to forget, the crime that this hand and this criminal committed, and all the risk they exposed to society and the evil that the crimes entail.
 They take pity on the criminal and not on the victim.
 They prefer the rules set by human beings over the rulings set by God.
 However, we have seen above that nothing may replace the peaceful balance set by God.

 For further information, please see: